n1ru4l/envelop/website/docs/guides/adding-a-graphql-response-cache.md

 }
 ```

 Many frontend frameworks cache GraphQL operation results in a normalized cache.
-The identifier for storing the single entities of a GraphQL operation result within the cache is usually the `id` field of object types for schemas that use global unique IDs and a compound of the `__typename` and `id` field for schemas that use non global ID fields.
+The identifier for storing the single entities of a GraphQL operation result within the cache is usually the `id` field of object types for schemas that use global unique IDs or a compound of the `__typename` and `id` field for schemas that use non global ID fields.

 **Example: Normalized GraphQL Client Cache**